egaxegax/songs/abc/Adams Bryan/All For Love.md

 (I will defend, I will fight.)
 I'll be there when you need me.
 When honor's at stake,
 this vow I will make.

-Chorus:(same as before)
+Chorus

 That it's all for one and all for love.
 Let the one be the one you want,
 the one you need,